lingui/js-lingui/docs/guides/migration-1.md

 Migrationg guide from 0.x to 1.x
 ================================

-Even though only few projects use `js-lingui` at the moment, this guide is trying to setup high quality migration path in project.
+Even though only few projects use `js-lingui` at the moment, the purpose of this guide is to setup high quality migration path in `js-lingui` project.

 ## Babel plugins